 Percussion drills, like all other hardware equipment, have specific tasks for which they are designed.

 The percussion drill functions by having two ridged discs that work as gears by interacting with each other and creating the motion of hammering.
 This, in turn, drives the drill bit forward into the concrete or other material that it is pushing against.

 We have already mentioned that they are primarily used for drilling in hard areas like concrete, but they are not the only drill that can be used for this purpose.

 Rotary Hammer drills can also create holes in concrete.
 According to Popular Mechanics, they are especially useful for carpenters and other labourers who prefer larger-duty drills.

 The percussion drill, with its lighter weight, will likely be handier for someone who is working on home projects.

 One additional difference between the two drills is that the rotary hammer usually has multiple functions, including drill and hammer modes.

 If you are trying to decide between purchasing a percussion or rotary hammer drill, you will need to take these factors and the cost (rotary hammers typically cost more) into consideration.

-The right percussion drill for you is something you will need to decide based upon what you are looking for in size, price, efficiency, and other factors.
-Each of the major drill vendors offers products based upon consumer demand, reviews of previous products, and the long-term outlook of how and where percussion drills are used.
+The right percussion drill for you is something you will need to decide based on what you are looking for in size, price, efficiency, and other factors.
+Each of the major drill vendors offers products based on consumer demand, reviews of previous products, and the long-term outlook of how and where percussion drills are used.